Danchev1/portfolio-crud-app-vue/README.md

 whole framework

-* Was not sure to mock data the whole crude approach (add/delete portfolio on response and so on) but if you like i a can implement it.
+* Was not sure to mock data the whole crude approach (add/delete portfolio on response and so on) but if you like i a can implement it with a axios-mock-adapter.
 * Home view has some additional documentation in a custom tag :)